jmercat/lerobot/README.md

 pip install mujoco hid
 ```

-2. Connect your Nintendo Switch Pro Controller via Bluetooth
+2. Connect your Nintendo Switch Pro Controller via Bluetooth (you might need to pair it by plugging in the usb cord the first time)

 3. Run the gamepad control script:
 ```bash
 mjpython lerobot/scripts/gamepad_so100.py
 ```

-The script will automatically detect whether to control the physical robot or its simulation.
+The script will automatically set up and calibrate the controller and then start controlling the physical robot and its simulation.

 ## Walkthrough